 The Kraft Family Blood Donor Center - We are your hospital-based blood and platelet donor center located in the Jimmy Fund Building of the Dana Farber Cancer Institute.
 Our mission is to be the primary blood product supplier for our patients, and we are open to both employees and the public.
 Looking for a way you can immediately have an impact at BWH?
 All of the donated blood and platelet products we collect directly benefit our patients.
 We ask that you consider donating blood or platelets, and invite you to schedule a donation appointment with us.

 Adoption assistance - Benefits eligible employees who have completed 12 months of employment with BWH may be eligible to receive assistance with the adoption process.

 Parenting leave is available for childbearing, adoptive, and foster parents.

 Lactation support - The Mothers' Corner provides new mothers with the opportunity to continue breastfeeding while back at work -- as well as resources on breastfeeding, such as publications and workshops.
 An efficient, electric breast pump is provided in a private, comfortable room so working mothers can express their milk while at work.

-There are numerous child care options available to employees of BWH and other Partners-affiliated institutions, including traditional, backup, “in a pinch”, and school and summer vacation care.
+There are numerous child care options available to employees of BWH and other MGB-affiliated institutions, including traditional, backup, “in a pinch”, and school and summer vacation care.
 In addition, the LMA Family Childcare Network provides access to in-home childcare providers in neighborhoods surrounding the Longwood Medical Area.
 In some cases, child care discounts and subsidies are also available.

 The EAP offers counseling, resources, workshops, and seminars to address a wide range of challenges relating to family and intimate relationships.
 Additionally, the Center for Community Health and Health Equity’s (CCHHE) Passageway program provides support, resources, and outreach to those concerned about abuse from an intimate partner.